ADHD Diet For Kids: Foods To Eat & Avoid 2023

 ADHD foods to avoid include:

-Fats And sugar
+Fats And Sugar

 Sweets, biscuits, cakes, chocolates, and fried foods contain high levels of sugar and fat, which can harm children with ADHD.
+Early consumption of saturated fats may impact dopamine metabolism in young children putting them at risk for behavioral problems and the development of ADHD.

 Caffeine